foresterfx/SignalRGB-Plugins/README.md

 # SignalRGB-Plugins
 Just my plugins for SignalRGB for my hardware.
+Use at your own risk.

 The GPU plugin is a modified version of the SignalRGB native plugin.
 It changes the default image of the MSI GPU.